 So, years before USB-C was even a glimmer in nerd's eyes, Apple began work on Lightning.
 It was designed to be symmetrical and less frustrating to plug in, purely digital, so it could adapt to new standards and be more future-proof, and tiny so Apple could build the next-generation devices they wanted to build.

 And that didn't just include iPhone and iPad.
 It included everything from Magic Keyboard to Siri/Apple Remote.

 What about now, though?
 Could iPhone be switched to USB-C now?

-Apple can do anything with iPhone they want, including switching it to USB-C any time they want.
+Apple can do anything with iPhone it wants, including switching it to USB-C any time they want.
 There are a few things to consider, though.

 USB-C is physically bigger than Lightning.
 It's not a lot bigger but when you're fighting for every millimeter of space, bigger is the opposite of better.
+(Just look at how vendors like Samsung have to shove the port off-center just to get it to fit below the screen.)
 Apple didn't ditch the 3.5mm headphone jack to to waste that space on USB-C. Here's a diagram showing the difference, rendered by Josh Flowers:

 USB-C is a standard which, while more open and compatible, is also less flexible.
-With Lightning, Apple can do whatever they want, whenever they want.
-That means, if some cool new technology emerges next year, Apple can implement it immediately without having to wait for a standards body to to come to an agreement ... or not .. in the next few years.
+With Lightning, Apple can do whatever it wants, whenever it wants.
+That means, if some cool new technology emerges next year, Apple can implement it immediately without having to wait for a standards body to to come to an agreement ... or not ...

 So, USB-C would have to offer considerable advantages for Apple to want to go through another connector transition, both internally and for customers.